wbzyl/rack-codehighlighter/README.markdown

     use Rack::Codehighlighter, :censor, :reason => "[[--  ugly code removed  --]]",
       :element => "pre", :pattern => /\A:::(\w+)\s*\n/, :logging => false

-All highlighters use `pre` element to wrap highlighted code.
-In Markdown, Maruku and RDiscount templates code is wrapped with `pre>code`.
+In Markdown, Maruku and RDiscount templates, code is wrapped with `pre>code`.
-To remove an extra nesting the `:markdown` option should be used:
+To remove extra one level of nesting the `:markdown` option should be used:

     use Rack::Codehighlighter, :coderay, :markdown => true,
       :element => "pre>code", :pattern => /\A:::(\w+)\s*\n/, :logging => false